TheWyn/Ati-Cogs/README.md

 - Success!

-If you have trouble where bot won't connect to voice or won't play the track because of server connection issues, make sure that the port, the ip, and the password is consistent in all three files:
+If you have trouble where the bot won't connect to voice or won't play the track because of server connection issues, make sure that the port, the ip, and the password is consistent in all three files:

 - /lib/python3.6/site-packages/lavalink, line 12
 - /cogs/CogManager/cogs/music, line 11